pmq20/node-packer/node/doc/api/tls.md

 If using Perfect Forward Secrecy using `ECDHE`, Diffie-Hellman parameters are not required and a default ECDHE curve will be used.
-The `ecdhCurve` property can be used when creating a TLS Server to specify the name of an alternative curve to use, see [`tls.createServer()`] for more info.
+The `ecdhCurve` property can be used when creating a TLS Server to specify the list of names of supported curves to use, see [`tls.createServer()`] for more info.

-### ALPN, NPN and SNI
+### ALPN and SNI

 <!-- type=misc -->

-ALPN (Application-Layer Protocol Negotiation Extension), NPN (Next Protocol Negotiation) and, SNI (Server Name Indication) are TLS handshake extensions:
+ALPN (Application-Layer Protocol Negotiation Extension) and SNI (Server Name Indication) are TLS handshake extensions:

-* ALPN/NPN - Allows the use of one TLS server for multiple protocols (HTTP, SPDY, HTTP/2)
+* ALPN - Allows the use of one TLS server for multiple protocols (HTTP, HTTP/2)
 * SNI - Allows the use of one TLS server for multiple hostnames with different SSL certificates.

-*Note*: Use of ALPN is recommended over NPN.
-The NPN extension has never been formally defined or documented and generally not recommended for use.

 ### Client-initiated renegotiation attack mitigation